 Learning how to read metaphorically was a major turning point in my life.

-But then he showed us how to apply this to our music: Even though they make no mention of music, just translate the examples to whatever you’re doing.
+But then he showed us how we could apply that book’s business lessons to our music.
+Even though the book makes no mention of music, he told us to translate the examples to whatever we’re doing.

-OK.
-I was getting the lesson.
-This isn’t even about Positioning.
-It’s realizing I can learn how to advance my music career by reading books that make no mention of music.
-(In fact I’ll have a competitive advantage by doing so, since most musicians won’t!)
+I realized I could advance my music career by reading books that make no mention of music.
+In fact I’d have a competitive advantage by doing so, since most musicians won’t!